Onondaga Lake: Sedimentation control

-Onondaga land rights claim

-The lake is also subject of a land right action filed on March 11, 2005, by the Onondaga Nation.
-The Onondaga Nation is seeking the protection and conservation of the natural resources within and affecting the Nation's land, and the security of Onondaga rights to hunt, fish, and gather resources for subsistence and cultural needs.
-According to Sid Hill, the Tadodaho of the Iroquois, the Onondaga people want the water, land, and air returned to its condition prior to being illegally taken by New York State in the 18th and 19th centuries.
-Hill considers the degraded state of Onondaga Lake as evidence that neither New York State nor federal authorities can adequately care for the land and water resources.
-The land rights action was dismissed by a federal judge on September 22, 2010.

 Fishing improvements

 Dating back to the 1600s, Onondaga Lake has always shown reports of a cold-water system supporting certain types of fish.
 Around the late 1800s, degradation occurred and the fish that once thrived in the lake such as the American eel, Atlantic Salmon and Whitefish declined.
-The decrease in population was resulting from the increase in temperatures because of severe pollution and human activities taking place.
+The decrease in population resulted from the increase in temperatures because of severe pollution and human activities taking place.
 Even though the species are starting to gain numbers in this lake once again, the evidence shows that pollution had a direct impact on the fish that once inhabited this environment.

 A survey in 1928 showed the lake was habitat for only ten remaining species.
 After clean-up and restoration efforts, researchers found a total of 54 species of fish captured in the lake between 1990 and 1999.
 The quality of sport fishing for large and small-mouth bass has gained national acclaim.

 In 2011, Brown Trout were listed among Onondaga Lake's Common Species, and Lake Sturgeon, stocked in nearby Oneida Lake, had returned.
 In addition, in recent years, areas around the lake have become an overwintering spot for bald eagles, a demonstration that the fishing is good.

+According to Kimmerer, these improvements are both the work of restoration efforts and the water itself:Engineers, scientists, and activists have all applied the gift of human ingenuity on behalf of the water.
+The water, too, has done its part.
+With lessened inputs, the lakes and streams seem to be cleaning themselves as the water moves through.
+In some places, plants are starting to inhabit the bottom.
+Trout were found once again in the lake and when water quality took an upward turn it was front-page news.
+A pair of eagles have been spotted on the north shore.
+The waters have not forgotten their responsibility.
+The waters are reminding the people that they can use their healing gifts when we will use ours.In 1999, the New York State Department of Health (NYSDOH) lifted the advisory on eating bass, white perch, and catfish from Onondaga Lake.
+The advisory against eating walleye remained in effect; and women of childbearing age, infants, and children under the age of 15 were advised against eating any of the fish from the lake.
+In 2007, the NYSDOH updated its advisory, prohibiting the consumption of largemouth and smallmouth bass over 15-inches-long.
+No walleye, carp, channel catfish, and white perch of any size should be consumed.
+The Department of Health advises not more than four meals per month of brown bullhead and pumpkinseed, and not more than one meal per month of any species not listed.